What you Need to Know if you are a Transporter

 Transportation of hazardous waste without the proper authorizations is a serious violation subject to fines and penalties.
 DTSC enforcement staff operate “stings” to capture illegal transporters.

 In general, if you want to transport hazardous waste for hire in California, you need to be registered as a hazardous waste transporter with DTSC.
-Here’s the link to the Web page dedicated to registering Hazardous Waste Transporters.
-Very helpful staff at the DTSC Transportation Registration Program may be reached at (916) 440-7145.
-Their fax number is (916) 255-4703.
-You can also e-mail questions to email@example.com.
+See our Hazardous Waste Transporters web page dedicated to registering with DTSC.
+Helpful staff at the DTSC Transportation Registration Program may be reached at:

 You do not need to be a registered hazardous waste transporter to transport:

 Universal waste to another universal waste handler or recycler (22CCR 66273.50 et seq.)
 Keep in mind transportation of any wet cell batteries or liquid mercury have stringent DOT hazardous materials transportation requirements;